 You will need to change (vary) your licence details if the details of your premises have changed or the licensable activities you are carrying out on the premises have changed.

-Depending on the proposed changes, it may be possible for you to apply for a minor variation which is quicker and costs less than changing the details of your licence.
+If the changes you need to make don't affect our licensing objectives, it may be possible for you to apply for a minor variation which is quicker and costs less than changing the details of your licence.

 What parts of a licence can be changed

 The areas of a licence which can be changed are:

 - the hours of a permitted licensable activity